CS-433/ml-project-2-questforsushi/README.md

 |   |cut_vocab.sh
 |   |pickle_vocab.py
 │
-└───imported_embeddings -used in the ml_methods_embeddings.ipynb notbook""
+└───imported_embeddings -used in the ml_methods_embeddings.ipynb notbook
 |   |#4 embedding files
 |
 └───neural_nets -used in the ml_methods_embeddings.ipynb notbook